feathers-plus/authentication-local-management/docs.md

 New tokens must be acquired for another attempt.
 - API params are verified to be strings.
 If the param is an object, the values of its props are verified to be strings.
-- options.identifyUserProps restricts the prop names allowed in param objects.
+- options.userIdentityFields restricts the prop names allowed in param objects.
 - In order to protect sensitive data, you should set a hook that prevent `PATCH` or `PUT` calls on authentication-management related properties:
 ```javascript